Calvin-cy/Churn-prediction-/Proposal.md

 # Churn Prediction Project Proposal
 ## Question/need
-- the purpose of this project is to tpredict whether a customer will change telecommunications provdier ,also known as "churning".
+- the purpose of this project is to predict whether a customer will change telecommunications provdier ,also known as "churning".
 - The telecom companies will be beneficial from exploring this project

 ## Data Description